roblieblang/leetcode-anki-script/README.md

 * Create a new Python virtual environment and activate it
 * Create a `.env` following the `.env.example` in the root directory of the project
 * Start Anki (it must be running in order for the script to work)
-* Run the script with `python main.py` from a CLI in the root directory of the project
+* Run the program with `python main.py` from a CLI in the root directory of the project

 ## Last Tested